 This course is the culmination of the study of French language and culture at the secondary level.
 Students will refine their understanding of the language, culture and literature in a more relaxed atmosphere.
 They will continue to improve their language learning skills with an emphasis on speaking.
 A greater amount of class time is spent on discussions and the sharing of ideas.
 Some of the cultural highlights include a French restaurant field trip, exposure to French magazines and stories, research into Francophone artists and countries, ethnic food sampling, and the viewing of foreign films.
 Aboriginal perspectives will also be embedded in the learning activities.
 Students may be given the opportunity to write the DELF exam.
-There is an EPS Scholarship for the top French 12 In addition, there are District Authority scholarships that are awarded to exceptional language students.
+There is an EPS Scholarship for the top French 12 student.
+In addition, there are District Authority scholarships that are awarded to exceptional language students.

 This is a fun, introductory course that focuses on the language learning skills of speaking, listening, reading and writing.
 Spanish 9 aims to teach students the basics so that they will be able to communicate in Spanish-speaking communities.
-It also introduces students to the literature, culture, and traditions of Hispanic people.
-Some of the themes include food and restaurants, likes and dislikes, clothing and shopping, family, friends and school life.
+It also introduces students to the culture, places and traditions of Hispanic peoples.
+Some of the themes include places, likes and dislikes, personality, family, friends and hobbies.
 Students may be given opportunities to participate in extra-curricular field trips.
+Student reviews say "It's a solid class!", "it's the class I look forward to every day," and "it's great!".

 In Spanish 10, students continue to explore the Spanish language and culture.
-They will develop their writing, reading, speaking and listening skills through a variety of interesting and engaging themes.
-Highlights include fun individual and group projects, foreign films and cultural experiences.
-Aboriginal perspectives will be embedded in the learning activities Students enrolled in language classes may be given an opportunity to travel to Mexico or Spain for an authentic cultural experience.
+They will develop their writing, reading, speaking and listening skills through a variety of fun activities and engaging themes.
+Highlights include fun individual and group projects, and cultural experiences.
+Themes include sports and healthy living, getting around the city and opinions.
+The diverse peoples and cultures of the Hispanic world, including Indigenous Peoples, will be included throughout the course.
+Students enrolled in language classes may be given an opportunity to travel to Mexico or Spain for an authentic cultural experience.